opmat/ALX-Udacity-Project1-Image-Processing/README.md

 ## Installation

-Install the project with npm
+Clone or downlad the repository and you can then install the project with npm.
+You first `cd` into the repository directory

 ```bash
   cd project-directory